Non-classical properties of the e.m. near field of an atom in spontaneous light emission: The decay of a two-level atom: dipolar and multipolar contributions to the near-field.

 \subsection{Quantum Green function in the A.p coupling at the dipolar approximation.}

-The factor $1/ \left[1+\left(\frac{2}{3}a_0\left|\left|\mathbf{k}\right|\right|\right)^{2}\right]^2$ in (\ref{eq:MatrixMultipole}) can actually \cite{VincePhD} be interpreted as a cut off at frequencies larger than $\nu_{cut-off}\approx a_0/c$.
-Its implications have already been studied by us in detail in the past, in the case of the mid and far fields \cite{CausalMidFar,VincePhD}, for which we showed for instance that it results in a blurring of the light cone, exponentially decreasing in space over a distance of the order of the Bohr length $a_0$ \cite{CausalMidFar,VincePhD}.
-To simplify the discussion we shall thus formally displace the cut-off frequency to infinity ($ \left[1+\left(\frac{2}{3}a_0\left|\left|\mathbf{k}\right|\right|\right)^{2}\right]^2 = 1$).
-In other words, in the rest of the paper, the A.p coupling factors are computed in the dipolar approximation (\ref{appro}).
+The factor $1/ \left[1+\left(\frac{2}{3}a_0||\mathbf{k}||\right)^{2}\right]^2$ in (\ref{eq:MatrixMultipole}) can actually \cite{VincePhd22} be interpreted as a cut off at frequencies larger than $\nu_{cut-off}\approx a_0/c$.
+In addition to Hegerfeldt's cut-off of negative frequencies, this cut-off actually washes away spatial frequencies larger than $1/a_0$.
+Its implications have already been studied by two of us in detail in the past, in the case of the mid and far fields \cite{CausalMidFar,VincePhd22}, for which we showed for instance that it results in a blurring of the light cone, exponentially decreasing in space over a distance of the order of the Bohr length $a_0$ \cite{CausalMidFar,VincePhd22}.
+To simplify the discussion we shall thus formally displace the cut-off frequency to infinity ($ \left[1+\left(\frac{2}{3}a_0||\mathbf{k}||\right)^{2}\right]^2 = 1$).
+In other words, in the next sections, we shall compute the A.p coupling factors in the dipolar approximation (\ref{appro}).
 Accordingly we shall also integrate over negative frequencies, which means that we are not interested here in describing a blurring of the light cone {\it \`a la} Hegerfeldt.
 We get then, instead of (\ref{GreenQ})

 which, in agreement with (\ref{toto}), differs from its E.r counterpart (\ref{totoEr}) by a factor $\omega_0/k.c$ in the integrand.